lostintangent/azjs/README.md

 ### azjs service

-Allows managing the external services that your app uses (e.g. MongoDB, Kafka, Redis)
+Allows managing the external services that your app uses (e.g. MongoDB, Redis)

 #### azjs service create

-Provisions a new instance of a specific service type (e.g. MongoDB) and "binds" it to your deployed web app.
+Provisions a new instance of a specific service type (e.g. MongoDB, Redis) and "binds" it to your deployed web app.
 For example, to create a MongoDB database, simply run the following command:

 ```shell
 azjs service create -t mongodb
 ```

-This will create the MongoDB service, and then inject the connection string into your web app, via an environment variable named `MONGO_URL`.
+This will create the MongoDB service, and then inject the connection string into your web app, via an environment variable named `MONGODB_URL`.
 Therefore, as long as your app expects to find it's MongoDB connection via an environment variable (as any good 12 Factor App should), then you shouldn't need to make any code changes in order to benefit from this command.

+#### azjs service remove

+Deletes a previously provisioned service and unbinds it from your web app (e.g. removes any injected environment variables).

 ## Authentication Reference